mattConn/mattconn.github.io/content/about.md

 ## What I've Been Up To

-In 2017, I left my job as a Frontend Developer to pursue a BS in Computer Science and a minor in Mathematics, having come from a background in design with a BS in Communications.
+In 2017, I left my job as a Software Developer to pursue a BS in Computer Science and a minor in Mathematics, having come from a background in design with a BS in Communications.

 Prior to this, I had begun working lower on the stack and had come to the realization that there was a lot that I wanted to understand about Software Development and computers overall.
 Feeling the time was right, I decided a full dive into Computer Science was necessary at the undergraduate level.